aleen42/PersonalWiki/Programming/JavaScript/Framework/angular/angular1/environment_setup/environment_setup.md

 2. Execute all the unite tests in these browsers
 3. Report the result of tests in the terminal
 4. Watch all JavaScript files in the project, and re-run tests whenever any change happens

+### 4. Running E2E Tests

+E2E (end-to-end) tests are used to ensure that the application behaves as expected.
+How?
+It will simulate real user interactions in the browser